Illinois Unclaimed Property Finder Application

 Instructions

-For your application to be processed, all required supporting documentation must be submitted with the application and required fee paid unless otherwise directed in writing from the Administrator.
+For your application to be processed, all required supporting documentation must be submitted with the application, and the required fee must be paid, unless otherwise directed in writing by the Administrator.

-Before completing the application package, read each of the 7 steps below then follow the instructions as they apply to you.
-This will aid you in accurately completing your application and reduce any delay in processing.
-The application which you submit is valid for 90 days from the date of receipt.
+Before completing the application package, read each of the 7 steps below, then follow the instructions as they apply to you.
+This will help you complete your application accurately and reduce any processing delays.
+The application that you submit is valid for 90 days from the date of receipt.

 1. Complete Application Category Information in Part I. Application must be typed.
 Handwritten applications will not be accepted.